Generally, ATV prices are negotiable depending on the markup, dealership and demand for an ATV or UTV.

 These include freight, prep, title, and doc fees.

-Freight is the charge for shipping the ATV from the factory to the dealership.
-ATVs and side by sides come on crates and delivered by semi-trucks.
-It cost money to get the units to the dealership just like it cost you money to get something shipped to your home.
+Freight refers to the charge for transporting the unit from the factory to the dealership.
+ATVs and side-by-sides are shipped in crates and delivered by semi-trucks.
+It costs money to deliver these units to the dealership, just as it costs you money to have something shipped to your home.

 Title and doc fees cover the cost of paperwork and registering the ATV in your name and state.